Austin Powers in Goldmember: Plot

-Austin, accompanied by Foxxy, travels to Tokyo and they confront Fat Bastard, who is now a Sumo wrestler.
+Austin and Foxxy travel to Tokyo and confront Fat Bastard, who is now a sumo wrestler.
 Fat Bastard reveals that businessman Mr. Roboto is working on a device for Dr. Evil and Goldmember.
 Austin and Foxxy meet with Roboto, who pleads ignorance.
-Austin and Foxxy infiltrate Roboto's factory where the command unit for the tractor beam is being loaded in Goldmember's car, and Roboto gives Goldmember a golden key needed to activate the beam.
-Foxxy confronts Goldmember while Austin attempts to free Nigel, but Goldmember escapes and flees to Dr. Evil's submarine.
-Scott Evil presents Dr. Evil with sharks with laser beams attached to their heads, a request that had gone unfulfilled previously.
-Roboto then dies when Scott causes him to fall into the shark pool.
-Dr. Evil replaces Mini-Me with Scott as his favored son and the rejected clone defects and joins Austin and Foxxy.
+The duo infiltrate Roboto's factory where the command unit for the tractor beam is being loaded in Goldmember's car, and Roboto gives Goldmember a key needed to activate the beam.
+Foxxy confronts Goldmember while Austin attempts to free Nigel.
+However, Goldmember escapes and flees to Dr. Evil's submarine with the tractor beam.
+Scott Evil, now attuned with taking over the family business, gifts his father a tank of sharks--two great whites, each with a laser beam attached to its head--and kills Roboto by feeding him to sharks.
+Dr. Evil replaces Mini-Me with Scott as his favored son and the rejected clone defects, joining Austin and Foxxy.

-The trio infiltrate the submarine but Austin is captured.
-Dr. Evil prepares to activate the tractor beam, but Foxxy steals the key and frees Austin.
-Austin prepares to shoot Dr. Evil, when Nigel appears and reveals that Austin and Dr. Evil are actually brothers.
-Confused, Dr. Evil explains that his parents died in a car accident and he was brought up by evil Belgians, but Nigel reveals that the explosion came from an assassination attempt and he thought that only Austin survived.
-Dr. Evil (revealed to be named Dougie), Austin, Nigel, and Mini-Me embrace; enraging Scott, who leaves to pursue his own vengeance while Goldmember commandeers the tractor beam's controls, unzipping his trousers to reveal his gold-covered genitalia to be a spare key.
+The three infiltrate the submarine, where Austin is captured.
+Before Dr. Evil can activate the tractor beam, Foxxy steals the key and frees Austin.
+When Austin prepares to shoot Dr. Evil, Nigel appears and reveals that Austin and Dr. Evil are actually brothers.
+Confused, Dr. Evil explains that his parents died in a car accident and he was raised by evil Belgians, but Nigel reveals that the explosion came from an assassination attempt and he thought that only Austin survived.
+Dr. Evil (revealed to be named Dougie), Austin, Nigel, and Mini-Me embrace; enraging Scott, who leaves to pursue his own vengeance while Goldmember, who refuses to stray from the path, commandeers the tractor beam's controls, revealing his golden genitalia to be a spare key.
 Goldmember activates the tractor beam, but Austin and Dr. Evil work together to reverse its polarity, destroying the meteor and saving the world.

-Goldmember turns to the camera to reveal the entire story was adapted into a film called Austinpussy and was directed by Steven Spielberg, starring Tom Cruise as Austin, Kevin Spacey as Dr. Evil, Danny DeVito as Mini-Me, and John Travolta as Goldmember.
+The entire story is later adapted into the film Austinpussy.
 Upon exiting the cinema, Austin and Foxxy encounter Fat Bastard, now thin but with sagging flesh thanks to the Subway diet.
-As Austin and Foxxy kiss, Scott Evil – now completely bald, dressed and behaving as his father, declares he will get his revenge against Austin before dancing like Michael Jackson.
-During the end credits, Mini-Me talks with Britney Spears, and she asks him if she can give him her phone number.
+As Austin and Foxxy kiss, Scott Evil – now completely bald and behaving as his father, declares he will get his revenge against Austin.
+During the end credits, Mini-Me talks with Britney Spears, who wants to give him her phone number.